| || |

 | | WORKFACE

-JULY 11, 2011 Customer Experience Marketing for Real People
+JULY 11, 2011 [Blog] Customer Experience Marketing for Real People

 Note: Special thanks to Greg Siefert and The Customer Experience Blog for the customer experience model By Lief Larson "Customer Experience " has redeveloped as a buzz phrase in digital marketing departments lately.
 Customer experience management is the intersection of many different disciplines, including: design, marketing, branding, and interactions.
 This is simply not the case.